drdogbot7/slate/source/includes/_timberpost.md

 Name | Type | Description
 ---- | ---- | -----------
-$post_type | string | _optional_ use to find children of a particular post type (attachment vs. page for example).
+$post_type | string/string/array | _optional_ use to find children of a particular post type (attachment vs. page for example).
 You might want to restrict to certain types of children in case other stuff gets all mucked in there.
-You can use 'parent' to use the parent's post type
+You can use 'parent' to use the parent's post type or you can pass an array of post types.
 $childPostClass | bool/string/bool | _optional_ a custom post class (ex: 'MyTimber\Post') to return the objects as.
 By default (false) it will use Timber\Post::$post_class value.

 ###### Twig